Scthe/scthe.github.io/content/blog/2023-12-21-vulkan-frame/vulkan_frame.md

 You can find the full usage sample in [ForwardPass.create_pipeline()](https://github.com/Scthe/Rust-Vulkan-TressFX/blob/c0a020e1117bbb2d4ab6737738d8f89b9cb8b4b1/src/render_graph/forward_pass.rs), and the utility itself in [pipeline.rs](https://github.com/Scthe/Rust-Vulkan-TressFX/blob/c0a020e1117bbb2d4ab6737738d8f89b9cb8b4b1/src/vk_utils/pipeline.rs#55)

 As for what each struct field does, I recommend reading the docs carefully.
 If you have worked with any graphic API before, you will find the options familiar.
-Some of the options I've described in detail in the [OpenGL DrawParams article](/blog/opengl-state-management/).
+Some of the options I've described in detail in the <CrossPostLink permalink="/blog/opengl-state-management/">"OpenGL state management"</CrossPostLink> article.

 `VkGraphicsPipelineCreateInfo` is the most complex object in Vulkan.
 Unfortunately, you might have to create a lot of `VkPipelines` for a single graphic pass.
 In Rust-Vulkan-TressFX, both mesh and hair can cast shadows.
 The fragment shader is the same in both cases.
 Only vertex shader changes.
 This means that for this pass I had to create: